HBClab/NiBetaSeries/docs/workflows.rst

         smoothing_kernel=0.0,
         selected_confounds=[''])

-The BOLD file is optionally temporally filtered (low-pass) and smoothed by nilearn before being passed into nistats for modeling using the "least squares separate" (LSS) procedure.
+nistats is used for modeling using the
+"least squares separate" (LSS) procedure with the option for low pass filtering and smoothing.

 Correlation Workflow